-Fall 2007
+Fall 2008

-(Semester starts September 4, 2007)
+(Semester starts September 2, 2008)

-September 13, 2007

-• Last day to withdraw and receive a 60% tuition refund.

-September 14, 2007

-• Last day to add courses without the appropriate instructor's and division dean's signature.
+- September 11, 2008: Last day to withdraw and receive a 60% tuition refund. - September 12, 2008: Last day to add courses without the appropriate instructor's and division dean's signature. - September 18, 2008: Last day to withdraw and receive a 40% tuition refund.

-September 20, 2007

-Last day to withdraw and receive a 40% tuition refund.
 After this date, no refund is available.

-October 12, 2007

-• Last day to change enrollment to audit status with written approval from the instructor.
+- October 10, 2008: Last day to change enrollment to audit status with written approval from the instructor.
 After this date, approval from the instructor and division dean is required.
+Note: Audit policies are currently under review. - October 31, 2008: Last day to withdraw without academic penalty.
+After this date, students withdrawing will receive an "F" grade.